 Plan Your Race Schedule According to the Weather

-I only run half marathon distance races in the spring and fall because doing long runs in this weather is my own personal hell.
+I only run half marathon distance races in the spring and fall because doing long runs in this weather is my personal hell.
 I plan my races so I never have to do long run training in the heat.
 I take the summer off from long runs and use this time instead to maintain my running base and work on strength training.
 Once the cooler temperatures of fall roll around, I start up my half marathon training again.
 It's good for the body to work in these cycles.
 Some parts of the year you are working on running endurance and others on strength.

 Running in the shade can feel significantly cooler than running in direct sun.
 Plan your route through neighborhoods or parks with trees or building coverage.

 Hydration starts in the morning and should last all day, not just right before and during your workout.
 Maintain an adequate level of hydration and then hydrate early and often.
-Carry water with you, plan your route near water fountains or run in loops, so you can pass your house for water on multiple stops.
+Carry water with you, plan your route near water fountains or run in loops so that you can pass your house for water on multiple stops.
 I often leave bottles of water on my front step so I can grab a drink (or dump over my head) as I pass.

 You need to manage expectations.
 No matter what your current pace is, you can expect to move a little slower when the temperatures rise.
 Slow down and pace your run by effort rather than speed.
 Reduce your overall exercise intensity while you adapt to the heat.
 Don't worry about the reduced speed, after a full summer of running when fall rolls around you'll feel like a speed demon in those cooler temperatures.